jsharpna/covidcast/R-notebooks/dashboards/README.md

 * Plotting +/- deviations is not entirely trivial using the API plot function.
 Hack for now, but perhaps request some changes.

+* move the make.R to an actual MAKEFILE